iPhone screen protectors

 Case and edge compatibility is simpler on iPhone than on curved screens

 The current iPhone front is flat, so you do not have to solve the curved-edge compatibility problems that show up on some other phones.
-That is one reason tempered glass usually wins on iPhone: it can cover the screen cleanly without needing to bend or stretch around the front.
+That is one reason tempered glass usually wins on iPhone: it can cover the screen cleanly without bending or stretching around the front.

 A few fit rules still matter: